 Accepted means that your trade mark is on track to registration (provided no-one lodges an objection during the opposition period and you pay your registration fees!).

 Uh oh!
 When a trade mark has this status, you know that even though IP Australia has accepted your trade mark, someone else has lodged an opposition.
-This could be a third party who owns a similar trade mark or does not believe you should have the registered trade mark.
+This could be a third party who owns a similar trade mark.

 The next steps will require both sides provide submissions and evidence to IP Australia to show that the trade mark should or should not be registered.